 “I can’t.
 Farthest I go is the porch.”

 “No. I sign in and out of here when they let me leave.
 But I’m not allowed to leave the house after curfew.
 I’m getting my life together and I’m not messing things up.
 I’ll just stay on the porch.”

-Frankie shut the door and the two walked to the edge of porch at the front steps so no one inside could hear.
-The man who answered the door pulled away the curtains from inside the main window but kept an eye on Frankie.
+Frankie shut the door and the two walked to the edge of porch so no one inside could hear.
+The man who answered the door pulled away the curtains from inside the main window to keep an eye on Frankie.

 “I ain’t going nowhere, Kenny,” Frankie said loudly.

 “Maybe you can tell me.”